Welcome to the waste directory - books

 How green is this waste stream?

-- By recycling we reduce our need for raw materials, reduce our reliance on fossil fuels and reduce our carbon footprint.
+- By recycling books if they cannot be sold we reduce our need for raw materials, reduce our reliance on fossil fuels and reduce our carbon footprint.

 - You are helping to protect and improve the environment.

 What else can I do?